WOPR's graphics in the film aren't quite that good...

 Just Think of the Potential: Falken's colleague says the "flaky" scientist failed to see the potential applications for their work on game theory and nuclear war, namely teaching computers how to take care of it for them.
 When we meet Falken, he gives a different story - he was trying to teach the computer that it was impossible to win the "game".

 The Kobayashi Maru: The opening scenes have what appears to be a real launch order, which fails when one of the operators can't go through with it.
 This turns out to be a simulation (unbeknownst to the operators), and 22% of those tested have reacted the same way, which is what convinces NORAD to put WOPR in charge instead.

 Meaningful Echo: Early in the movie, David asks to play Global Thermonuclear War, WOPR responds with "Wouldn't you prefer a good game of chess?"
 After WOPR learns the concept of a no-win scenario: "How about a nice game of chess?"

 Mythology Gag: The opening cinematic to the 90's console game was a fake game advertizement allegedly from the people who brought you "Proto Chess", "Proto Tic-Tac-Toe", and "Proto Biological Warfare".

-No Antagonist: David hacks into a military AI, mistakenly believing he'd hacked into a video game company's computer system, and inadvertently pushes it towards starting a global nuclear war, and both he and the military try to stop it from causing The End of the World as We Know It.
+No Antagonist: David hacks into a military AI, WOPR/Joshua, mistakenly believing he'd hacked into a video game company's computer system, and he, the military, and its programmer Dr. Falken, try to stop it from causing The End of the World as We Know It.

 No Celebrities Were Harmed: Stephen Falken.
 Word of God says that he is similar to Stephen Hawking, complete with having the same first name and bird-related last names.